 Why is this important in your menopausal years?

-Our bodies work hard just to try to retain some balance in our menopausal years.
+Our bodies work hard balancing our hormones in our menopausal years.
 Unfortunately, what were treats in the past is now hard work for our bodies to process and this can become another stressor for our bodies.
 We eat and drink more in December and it is often different foods that what we would normally choose.
 Sometimes we will not have a choice if we are eating out.
-Taking a few minutes to help rebalance can be all that we need to help support and nature our bodies at this time.
+Taking a few minutes during the day to help rebalance can be all that we need to help support and nature our bodies at this time.

 Your new habit needs to be simple and here are a few ideas when you open your advent calendar: